aiot-lab/NeurIT/README.md

 ## 1. System Setup

-To collect robotic tracking data, my collaborator helped built up a customized robotic system.
+To collect robotic tracking data, we built up a customized robotic system.
 As shown in the following picture, the system is composed of six parts:

 **1) CH110 IMU**